-Recently I watched The Promise: the making of Darkness on The Edge of Town, one of his earlier albums.
+Recently I watched The Promise: the making of Darkness on The Edge of Town, one of his earlier, and darker, albums.
 This documentary was recently released in a special remastered boxed set, with a copy of his song writing notebook (pictured above).
-The documentary is done right, with lots of Springsteen discussing his creative process.
-I’ve excerpted some of highlights:
+The documentary is done right, with many long segments of Springsteen discussing his creative process.
+Here are some of highlights:

 About Darkness on the Edge of Town: